earth-insights/ClassTrans/README.md

 Note: We have confirmed that using the foundation model is consistent with the challenge rules.

-### mask refinement
+### Mask Refinement

-We use CascadePSP to refine the mask of building type 1 & 2
+We use [CascadePSP](https://github.com/hkchengrex/CascadePSP) to refine the mask of building type 1 & 2

 ```bash
 # install segmentation_refinement